 While the average person facing a Jones Act claim in the Houston area is likely to have many pressing legal questions and uncertainties after their injury, once they secure experienced legal counsel, they might be surprised to discover their claim is worth much more than they initially anticipated.
 This is because the attorneys at Stevenson & Murray aim for maximum client recovery in every case we accept.

 It’s natural to have some hesitation when you think you may need to hire legal counsel.
 However, all Houston area residents who work offshore must understand the value that legal representation can provide in a complex Jones Act case.
 For the best chance of maximizing the compensation you obtain for your Jones Act claim in Houston, it’s vital to have legal counsel you can trust from an experienced attorney.
-Your Houston Jones Act attorney will help you understand your rights under the Jones Act, calculate the damages you are eligible to seek from the defendant, and guide you through the proceedings necessary to resolve your case.
+Your Houston Jones Act attorney will help you understand your rights under the Jones Act, calculate the damages you are eligible to seek from the defendant and guide you through the proceedings necessary to resolve your case.

 It’s natural for any injured worker in Houston to have many important legal questions in the initial aftermath of their experience.
 The first steps you take after experiencing any type of injury while working offshore can significantly impact the outcome of the recovery efforts you pursue.
 First, you must report your injury immediately.
 The Jones Act enforces a strict seven-day reporting time limit, but it is always best to report workplace injuries immediately.

 Once you report your injury to your vessel’s captain, federal law requires them to document the injury in a formal incident report and to ensure the victim receives medical attention.
 In addition, some maritime work injuries will require emergency evacuation services and rapid transportation to land-based medical treatment facilities.
-Once you stabilize from your injury, you should speak with a Houston Jones Act attorney as soon as possible to discuss your recovery options.
+Once you have stabilized from your injury, you should speak with a Houston Jones Act attorney as soon as possible to discuss your recovery options.

 The Stevenson & Murray team will meet with you at your convenience and evaluate the details of how your injury occurred.
 If you have grounds to file a claim under the Jones Act, our firm can advise you as to how the claim is likely to unfold, the amount of compensation you can reasonably expect to secure from the defendant, and the time your case is likely to take before reaching a conclusion.
 In addition, we can answer the questions you may have at the outset of your case and address any concerns that may arise as your proceedings unfold.